matomo-org/developer-documentation/docs/content-tracking.md

 // content target = ""
 ```

 If no content name is set, it will default to the content piece in case there is one.
+As the image has the same domain as the current page only the absolute path of the image will be used as a name.

 ```
 <img src="http://www.example.com/path/img-en.jpg" data-track-content/>